 To really understand what makes someone join a queue or jump on the bandwagon, you need to understand where it comes from.
 Jochen Grünbeck, author of the consumer behaviour and digital marketing handbook Smart Persuasion, explains how the effect works…

 “What does Social Proof mean, and when does it happen?”

-Jochen: Social Proof is a psychological effect that leads people to conform.
-In other words, it creates a kind of herd mentality.
+Social Proof is a psychological effect that leads people to conform.
+It creates a kind of herd mentality.
 The effect happens because people make a lot of their decisions based on feeling, rather than sitting down and thinking about it for hours.
-Copying what other people have done – or following the most popular trends – feels like a quick and easy way to make safe choices.
+Copying what other people have done feels like a quick and easy way to make safe choices.
 When you start to look, you see it everywhere.
 It’s important for businesses to show that they’re busy, so restaurants and bars often make sure there is a queue outside the entrance.
 Websites do the same thing, but with different strategies.

 “Do websites ever fake Social Proof?
 What do you think about that, and is there any way to stop them?”

 Fake reviews and testimonials are a real challenge to consumer trust in online business.
 Social Proof is a safety net for customers, so they need to be able to believe that what they see is real.
 Luckily, customers are usually quite good at spotting fake reviews and there is a lot more to lose from being underhand than there is to gain.
 Even so, I am a passionate advocate for ethical Social Proof.